-Over the years, we have seen a lot of man-made ice tunnels inside the glaciers in Switzerland, in Austria, and even in Iceland.
+Over the years, we have seen a lot of man-made ice tunnels inside the glaciers in Switzerland (Mt Titlis & Jungfraujoch), in Austria (Stubai Glacier), and even in Iceland (inside the Perlan Museum).
 But there is just no way to compare any of that to the incredible ice creations by Mother Nature!

 If you ever get a chance to visit a real ice cave, anywhere in the world, don’t miss it!

 LEARN MORE: Hintertux Glacier & Ice Palace

 The most challenging travel experience and something I didn’t know I had in me, was a snowmobile day trip in Svalbard.
 I had never been on a snowmobile before, let alone drive one.

 And here I was, in the middle of an Arctic winter, with freezing cold temperatures, driving a snowmobile through barren endless landscapes that only very few people ever get to see…

 It’s an experience that makes you feel tiny and realize the incredible vastness and power of nature around you.
 It’s also a serious physical challenge that leaves you so concentrated on the driving itself that you cannot think of anything else.
 It was one of those very rare moments when you truly live in that moment.
 An unforgettable day!

 It’s always difficult to pick just one experience that deserves a place on any bucket list.
 And while the snowmobile tour in Svalbard and gondola ride in Venice are also very special bucket-list-worthy experiences, there’s one thing I did this year that stands out above all the rest.
 And that’s dog sledding and a natural ice cave visit in Svalbard.